 Start by using a free online calculator, such as Vanguard's Retirement Income Calculator or the Fidelity myPlan Snapshot, to get a general idea of how much you need to save.
 Once you have an estimate, you might be more motivated to boost your savings.

-Don’t give yourself the option of whether to set aside money each month.
-Automate your savings so it’s not a choice, said David Brooks Sr., president and CEO of Verus Wealth Management.
-That means having contributions to a workplace retirement account such as a 401(k) automatically withdrawn from your paycheck or setting up automatic deposits into an individual retirement account from your checking account.
+Don't give yourself the option of whether to set aside money each month.
+Automate your savings so it's not a choice, said David Brooks, Sr., president of Retire SMART.
+That means having contributions to a workplace retirement account, such as a 401k, automatically withdrawn from your paycheck or setting up automatic deposits into an individual account, such as an IRA, from your checking account.

 With this approach, the money is deposited into savings before you have a chance to spend it.
 Plus, it will save you the time and hassle of having to transfer money to a retirement account each month on your own.

-People don’t often increase their retirement contribution when they get a raise, said Robert Johnson, president and CEO of The American College of Financial Services, which provides continuing education for financial professionals.
-But it’s an easy way to grow your savings.
+People don't often increase retirement contributions after getting a raise, said Robert Johnson, president and CEO of The American College of Financial Services, which provides continuing education for financial professionals.
+But it's an easy way to grow your savings.